Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Method

 \subsubsection{Implementation of the Conversational Agent}

-The conversational agent was deployed as a mobile phone application, programmed to initiate a 120-second dialogue at the start of the sixth monotonous lap on the track.
+The CA was deployed as a mobile phone application, programmed to initiate a 120-second dialogue \cite{Saxby2008-mu, Mahajan2021-rl} at the start of the sixth monotonous lap on the track.
 Audio was delivered through bone-conduction headphones.
 This enabled participants to hear both the agent and ambient vehicle sounds without interference.
 Participant responses were captured via the headphone’s built-in microphone, creating a natural, hands-free conversational experience.
 All conversations were transcribed and stored locally on the device.
 The prompt development and interaction strategy adopted a LLM-based agent design for combat fatigue based on \citet{Yu2025-nl}'s design.
-For the control (NCA) group, the agent was demonstrated only during the post-drive interview (see Appendix~\autoref{table:p_1}).
+For the control (NCA) group, the agent was demonstrated only during the post-drive interview to avoid influencing their in-vehicle experience or introducing carryover effects between conditions.
+The purpose of this demonstration was to give NCA participants the opportunity to experience the CA after the experiment, allowing them to imagine how this form of interaction might have applied to their own automated drive they had just experienced, and to reflect on this during the post-drive interview (see Appendix~\autoref{table:p_1}).